A Green Solution For Your Crawl Space

 Crawl space vents are causing a housing epidemic all across North Carolina, including Wilkesboro, NC.
 Since their first installation, crawl space vents have grown infamous for turning crawl spaces into moldy and inefficient spaces.

-Unfortunately, they're often dismissed as a necessary evil in the home.
-This doesn't have to be!
-Basement System's crawl space waterproofers have created a long-lasting and environmentally sensible solution that will save you money and repairs for many years to come.
+Unfortunately, they’re often dismissed as a necessary evil in the home.
+This doesn’t have to be!
+Tar Heel Basement System’s crawl space waterproofers have created a long-lasting and environmentally sensible solution that will save you money and repairs for many years to come.
 For a FREE estimate on a crawl space encapsulation, call or contact us online today!

 The root of the problem plaguing traditional crawl space construction in Boone, Blowing Rock, Banner Elk, Linville, Lenoir, Taylorsville, and Sparta in North Carolina, and areas nearby, is your crawl space vents.

 Vented crawl spaces were long believed to provide cross drafts in a crawl space and building officials believed this would increase evaporation of moisture; however, scientific testing confirmed that air movement in a home is upwards, escaping through roof venting.
 This movement naturally sucked more air into a home through any opening, like crawl space vents, providing no cross drafts at all.
 As a result, warm, moist summertime air would be sucked in ALL vents and increase the relative humidity in an already moist crawl space.

 This makes a lot of sense.
 If crawl space vents worked the way they were designed to, then rot and humidity couldn’t be the problem it is, right?